 - Principles of Pharmacodynamics.
-Concept of drug.
-Concept of drug receptor and its properties.
+Concept of a drug.
+Concept of drug-receptor and its properties.
 Theory of drug-receptor interaction.
 Receptor binding, dissociation constant (KD), saturation curve and linear transformation of Scatchard.
-Dose-response relationship, potency and efficacy.
+The dose-response relationship, potency, and efficacy.
 Full, partial and inverse agonists.
 Competitive and non-competitive agonists.
 Therapeutic index.
 Mechanisms of membrane receptor plasticity.
-Receptor desensitization, tolerance, tachyphyilaxis.(2 hours)
+Receptor desensitization, tolerance, tachyphylaxis.
+(4 hours)

-- Principle of Pharmacokinetics .
-Administration, absorption, distribution of drugs.
+- Principle of Pharmacokinetics.
+Administration, bioavailability, absorption, distribution of drugs.
 Models of drug distribution.
-Systems of drug release.
+Systems drug biotransformation and elimination.
 (2 hours)

 - Principles of cellular pharmacology.
 Mechanisms of excitation, secretion and muscle contraction.
+Role of Calcium as an intracellular messenger.
 Pharmacology of voltage-dependent ion channels.
-Ca2+ channel antagonists.
 Local anesthetics.
 (6 hours)

 Laboratory of Pharmacology (24 hours)

 - The receptor binding.
 Preparation of synaptosomes from rat brain using a discontinuous sucrose gradient.
 The receptor binding reaction.
 Analysis of data and construction of the saturation curve and linear transformation of Scatchard.